Introit

 But church history does seem to bear out one constant theme: “The blood of martyrs is the seed of Christians,” as Tertullian said in the year 197.
 Which is to say, the church advances only by way of the Lord’s paschal mystery.
 As von Balthasar went on to note: “In failure and under persecution the Church will smash through all barriers erected against her.”
 In that sense, she is no different than her Lord: that is to say, rejected by human beings.
 And while one might note a certain advance of the Church over her enemies as time marches on, it’s only in imitation of her Lord, the stone that the builders rejected (II).

-So as we try to discern where Providence is at work in our lives, where the “greater works” are unfolding among us and within us, it is easy to point to what we consider the apparent triumphs of our lives, our greatest successes, and proudest accomplishments.
+So as we try to discern where Providence is at work in our lives, where the “greater works” are unfolding among us and within us, it's easy to point to the apparent triumphs of our lives, our greatest successes, and proudest accomplishments.
 And yes, the grace of God can surely be at work on the resurrection side of the Paschal Mystery.
 After all, that’s why we celebrate it these seven weeks of the Easter season.

 But it’s in those moments of apparent failure, loss of prestige, and humbling circumstances that God may be doing the greatest works from the cross side of the Paschal Mystery – or so it seems in the light of history and the lives of countless saints.
 So like poor Thomas and Philip we might easily miss what’s right there in front of us!
 Namely, the Christ whose Way is not the world’s; whose Truth shatters human wisdom, and whose Life emerges from a tomb: Christ, the way, the truth and the life (G).
 Who lives and reigns, forever and ever.
 Amen.